Superman (comic book): Return to the original title

-Superman volume 2 reached issue #226 (April 2006) and was then canceled as part of the linewide Infinite Crisis event.
+Superman volume 2 reached issue #226 (April 2006) and was then canceled as part of the linewide "Infinite Crisis" storyline.
 The Adventures of Superman was returned to its original title, Superman, with issue #650 (May 2006), as a part of the "One Year Later" banner.
 Superman had a crossover with Action Comics, titled "Up, Up and Away!" co-written by Geoff Johns and Kurt Busiek with art by Pete Woods.
 This storyline told of Clark Kent attempting to protect Metropolis without his powers until eventually regaining them.
 Busiek became the sole writer of the series with issue #654 (September 2006) and Carlos Pacheco became the series' artist.
-The series participated in the weekly series Countdown to Final Crisis, giving a different perspective on certain events shown in the weekly title, such as the events preceding the death of New God Lightray.
+The series participated in the weekly series Countdown to Final Crisis, giving a different perspective on certain events shown in the weekly title, such as the events preceding the death of Lightray.

 Busiek and Pacheco developed an extended storyline featuring Arion coming into conflict with Superman.
 The plotline concluded in Superman Annual #13.
 Alex Ross painted the covers for issues #675 (June 2008) through #685 (April 2009).

 James Robinson replaced Busiek with issue #677 (August 2008).
 Robinson's run on the title began with "The Coming of Atlas" story arc and began a link between Superman, Action Comics, and Supergirl that started a long-form narrative with the New Krypton event.
-The majority of Robinson's run featured Mon-El and the Guardian as the featured characters, while Superman himself had gone to live on the planet New Krypton.
+The majority of Robinson's run featured Mon-El and Guardian as the featured characters, while Superman himself had gone to live on the planet New Krypton.
 Robinson's last full issue was #699, tying into Last Stand of New Krypton, and he finished his run in a short story in issue #700 (August 2010) that returned Superman to Earth.
 Superman #700 also saw writer J. Michael Straczynski, a self-professed Superman fan who feels a personal connection to the character, take over writing duties with a short story in the issue, and his run on the title began with issue #701.
 Artist Eddy Barrows, a previous Action Comics artist and one of the artists on the War of the Supermen event, was Straczynski's artistic collaborator.
 Straczynski and Barrows began a year-long story entitled "Grounded" that sees Superman begin a long walk across the United States to regain the connection with his adopted home that he feels he lost while away on New Krypton.
 The series ended with issue #714 (October 2011), prior to DC Comics' The New 52 company wide reboot and relaunch.